 The EYLF provides the guiding principles for encouraging and celebrating diversity, respect and fairness for all.
-We respect and acknowledge that the Indigenous people are Australia's first people and we aim to instil in our children authentic and sincere respect for Australia’s indigenous people and a deep sense of intercultural understanding.
-We want to ensure that even after they have moved on, our children have been provided with the tools to become caring, responsible and compassionate global citizens.
+We respect and acknowledge the position of Australia's Indigenous communities as the traditional owners of our land, and we aim to instill in our children an authentic and sincere respect for Indigenous culture and a deep sense of intercultural understanding.
+We seek to ensure that even after they have moved on from our service, our children have been provided with the tools to become caring, responsible and compassionate global citizens.

-Our educators are in a privileged position to impact young children’s lives.
-They actively embrace each child’s culture, their unique abilities and interests and use this to inform a child-centred play-based curriculum that fosters a sense of inquiry.
+Our educators are in a privileged position to have a significant impact on young children’s lives.
+They actively embrace each child’s culture, and their unique abilities and interests, and use this to inform a child-centred play-based curriculum that fosters a sense of inquiry.
 Recognised as a fundamental right of the child, it is through play that children construct meaning and make sense of their world, while contributing to their social, emotional, physical and cognitive development.

-Incursions are carefully thought out and planned throughout the year and play an important part of our curriculum planning.
-The teachers take into consideration the children’s interests as well as our units of inquiry.
-We have had visitors from African drumming, Henny Penny, Animals of Oz and Paul Saddler swimming school.
+Incursions are carefully thought out and planned throughout the year and play an important part in our curriculum planning.
+The teachers take into consideration the children’s interests, as well as our units of inquiry.
+We have had visitors from African Drumming, Henny Penny, Animals of Oz and Paul Saddler Swimming School.

-By setting up the room or outdoor setting in different ways this attracts children, invites them to learn, teaches without an adult having to be directly involved.
-Equipment and materials we provide for children have endless, open ended possibilities.
-Sand, water, clay, play dough, blocks, rocks, buttons.
-Things that can be manipulated and created differently every time they are used.
-Very little of our furniture is fixed allowing us to create different play spaces.
-Outside our playground climbing equipment too is not fixed and can be moved often allowing for the stage of the children, to create interest or more challenge.
+Setting up the room or outdoor setting in different ways attracts children, invites them to learn, and teaches without an adult having to be directly involved.
+The equipment and materials that we provide for children have endless, open-ended possibilities.
+Sand, water, clay, play dough, blocks, rocks, buttons - these things can be manipulated and created differently every time they are used.
+Very little of our furniture is fixed, allowing us to create different play spaces.
+Our outdoor playground climbing equipment is not fixed either and can often be moved in accordance with the stage of the children, or to create interest or more challenge.

-So on face value it looks like our educators are just having fun with the children for the 2.5 hours which they do.
-However, they are also observing and taking photos of your children as well as asking them questions to document their learning.
-Documentation is the process of recording the children’s ideas, thoughts and the processes they work through to come to new understandings.
-It can include samples of the children’s work at different stages of completion, photographs, showing work in progress, comments written by the teacher or other adults working with the children and the children’s dialogue, comments and explanations of intentions about the activities.
-High quality documentation of children’s work and ideas contributes to the quality of an early childhood program as well as relationships with families.
-Our curriculum program can be accessed at any time by parents located outside in the foyer and is updated fortnightly.
+On face value, it may look like our educators are just having fun with the children during their sessions - and they do!
+However, they are also observing and photographing your children, as well as asking them questions to document their learning.
+Documentation is the process of recording the children’s ideas, thoughts, and the processes they work through to come to new understandings.
+It can include samples of the children’s work at different stages of completion, photographs, showing work in progress, comments written by the teacher or other adults working with the children, and the children’s dialogue, comments and explanations of intentions about the activities.
+High quality documentation of children’s work and ideas contributes to the quality of an early childhood program, as well as relationships with families.
+Our curriculum program can be accessed at any time by parents.
+It is located outside in the kindergarten foyer and is updated fortnightly.

-Individual portfolios are created for each child and will reflect the child’s individualised program and reflects all areas of development and curriculum through the year.
+Individual portfolios are created for each child.
+These will reflect the child’s individualised program and reflect all areas of development and curriculum through the year.
 Parents and children are welcome to observe their portfolio any time by accessing them online.

 Kindergarten is an amazing place full of capable children exploring their world.
-We are honoured every day to see the joy and achievement and development of each child.
+We are honoured every day to see the joy, achievement and development of each child.
 We invite you to join our Talbingo family.

-Copyright © 2019 Talbingo 3-year-old kindergarten inc. - All Rights Reserved.
+Copyright © 2021 Talbingo 3-Year-Old Kindergarten Inc. - All Rights Reserved.